-As expected, several challenges were filed in federal courts across the country alleging in large part that the FDA had exceeded its authority, violated the rulemaking process and restricted rights protected by the U.S. Constitution.
-Click on a link below to read more about each case:
+As expected, several challenges by tobacco manufacturers and their trade groups were filed in federal courts across the country, alleging in large part that the FDA had exceeded its authority, violated the rulemaking process, and restricted rights protected by the U.S. Constitution.
+Visit this webpage from our partners at the Public Health Law Center to read more about each case.

 Further, several health groups filed suit challenging FDA’s implementation of the deeming rule and seeking to vacate the agency’s 2017 Guidance extending premarket review deadlines for e-cigarette and cigar manufacturers.
-Click the link below to read more about the case:
+That case is summarized here:

 American Academy of Pediatrics, et al., v.
 Food and Drug Administration, et al., 8:18-cv-00883-PWG (D.Md.
 2019)